 Creative Healing has definitely found a home with pre and post-natal clients within the context of Dr. Motha’s program.
 Arkansas presently does not have a birthing center as the only one we had closed in 2019.
 Birthing centers are facilities where women give birth naturally, typically with a midwife.
 Unlike a hospital, there’s no medically induced labor, no Cesarean sections and no epidurals.
 Also, unlike a hospital, women are generally encouraged to give birth in whatever position feels natural to them and offered alternative options, such as water births.
 Dr. Motha pioneered water births at a hospital in London.

-Joseph B. Stephenson, Intuitive Healer
+Joseph B. Stephenson, History and archives access

 JBS told his students before he died in 1956 that his work would not become mainstream for 50 years.
 Now nearly 65 years later his prediction is coming true.

 Creative Healing - History

 Joseph B. Stephenson was born in northern England in 1898 and at an early age knew one of his goals in life was to keep people from dying too soon.